PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 Your LinkedIn profile should be a reflection of your resume with the benefit that you're not limited by page length.
 This ensures that all of your experience can be listed in detail.

 * If you're looking out of state or in another city, update the region to reflect where you are looking for positions.
+I've moved across the country twice and this made it a lot easier to work with recruiters and explain to companies.

 * List anything relevant to your career: individual skills, hobbies, publications, volunteer work, personal projects, links to other sources, etc.